lykogelheide/CRC_Simulation_Thesis/README.md

 - **Objective**: This study compares a single source survey estimators with capture-recapture (CRC) estimators, the Lincoln-Petersen estimator with the model-based Huggins estimators (both CRC estimators), and a logistic regression approach with a XGBoost-algorithm modeling approach within the Huggins estimator, with respect to bias and precision, under varying levels of measurement error.
 - **Design**: Simulating a synthetic population of 10.000 units over 91 days.
-First capture occassion represent a survey of 2000 units over a period of one time.
+First capture occassion represent a survey of 2000 units over a period of one week.
 The second capture occassion represents sensor data of each unit in the population (census).
 There are 48 combinations of survey underreporting (false-negatives), sensor underdetection (false-negatives), and sensor overdetection (false-positives), which are assessed across 100 iterations.
 - **Evaluation Metrics**: Relative bias (RB); coefficient of variation (CV); relative root mean squared error (RRMSE).